abajwa-hw/hdp21-twitter-demo/README.md

 http://sandbox.hortonworks.com:8983/banana

 ![Image](../master/screenshots/Banana-screenshot.png?raw=true)
+  - For more details on this dashboard was built, refer to the underlying [json](https://github.com/abajwa-hw/hdp21-twitter-demo/blob/master/default.json) file that defines all the panels

 - Run a query in Solr to look at tweets/hashtags/alerts.
 Click on 'Query' and enter a query under 'q'.
 Examples are doctype_s:tweet and text_t:AAPL.
 You can choose an output format under 'wt' and click 'Execute Query'.